CSBM-Lab/SPROTify/README.md

 Additionally, depending on whether the training and test sets are provided separately or a single dataset is supplied for SPROTify to randomly split, two modes (**auto mode** and **manual mode**) are available.

 #### 1. Auto mode (default)
 Automatically splits your data into training and test sets.
-Training and model building can also be done in a single step.
+Training and model building can be executed in a single, streamlined step.

 ```bash
 python3 scripts/train_lightgbm.py --fasta INPUT_FASTA_PATH --label_csv INPUT_LABEL_PATH